Lake Oswego Sch. Dist.

 News Release

-The Lake Oswego School Board has completed its annual evaluation of Superintendent Dr. Jennifer Schiele, commending her for exemplary leadership in a year marked by financial challenges and continued progress on district priorities.
+The Lake Oswego School Board has completed its annual evaluation of Superintendent Dr. Jennifer Schiele, commending her for exemplary leadership and recognizing a year of significant accomplishments despite ongoing budget constraints.
+The board cited continued progress on district priorities, strong organizational stability, and broad community support for the district's direction under her leadership.

 The evaluation process reflected the board’s commitment to transparency and accountability.
 It included eight nationally recognized standards for superintendent performance and goals mutually established at the beginning of the school year.
-The review also incorporated Dr. Schiele’s self-evaluation and was based on collective reflection and consensus ratings from the board.
+The review also incorporated Dr. Schiele’s self-evaluation and was based on collective reflection and the board's consensus ratings.

-The Lake Oswego School Board conducts an annual evaluation of the superintendent.
-Dr. Schiele was appointed superintendent in July 2021 and is currently in the second year of a three-year contract that began in July 2024, ensuring continuity and stability in district leadership.
+The Lake Oswego School Board conducts an annual evaluation of the superintendent as part of its commitment to accountability and continuous improvement.
+Dr. Schiele was appointed superintendent in July 2021 and is currently serving in the third year of a three-year contract that began in July 2024, providing continuity and stability in district leadership as LOSD implements its new strategic plan and continues major investments in student learning and school facilities.

 About LOSD

-The Lake Oswego School District is Oregon’s top-rated large K-12 public school district, dedicated to fostering a culture of belonging and educational excellence.
+The Lake Oswego School District is Oregon’s top-rated large K-12 public school district, dedicated to fostering educational excellence and a culture of belonging.
 LOSD serves approximately 6,800 students across 11 schools, supported by about 850 educators and staff.
 Located just south of Portland, Oregon, Lake Oswego is known for its vibrant community, natural beauty, and outstanding public schools.

 ###